"LLM Concentrations Help Students Stand Out from the Crowd"

-Associate Dean for International and Comparative Legal Studies and Burnett Family Distinguished Professorial Lecturer in International and Comparative Law and Policy.
+Associate Dean for International and Comparative Legal Studies and Burnett Family Distinguished Professorial Lecturer in International and Comparative Law and Policy

 Contact:

-Rosa Celorio is the Burnett Family Associate Dean and Professorial Lecturer for International and Comparative Legal Studies.
-In this capacity, she directs the International and Comparative Law program at GW Law, and teaches the courses International Human Rights of Women, Regional Protection of Human Rights, and Fundamental Issues in US Law.
+Rosa Celorio is the Burnett Family Associate Dean and Distinguished Professorial Lecturer for International and Comparative Legal Studies.
+In this capacity, she directs the International and Comparative Law program at GW Law, and teaches the courses International Law of Human Rights, International Human Rights of Women, Regional Protection of Human Rights, and Fundamental Issues in US Law.
 Previously, she worked for more than a decade as Senior Attorney for the Inter-American Commission on Human Rights (IACHR), one of the main organs of the regional human rights protection system for the Americas, where she held several leadership positions, including the supervision of all the legal work performed by the specialized Rapporteurships on women, LGBTI persons, indigenous peoples, racial discrimination, and children.

 Dean Celorio has worked in the field of international human rights law, intersectional discrimination, and gender issues for the United Nations Development Fund for Women (UNIFEM-currently UN Women) in New York and Ecuador; and as a lawyer in the law firms of Murphy, Hesse, Toomey and Lehane in Boston and O’Neill & Borges in Puerto Rico.
 She has also acted as an advisor for several global initiatives implemented by various United Nations Special Rapporteurs and Working Groups.
-Between 2013 and 2014, she taught the Human Rights Fact-Finding Practicum at Georgetown University Law Center, with a focus on statelessness and economic, social, and cultural rights.
+Between 2013 and 2014, she taught the Human Rights Fact-Finding Practicum at Georgetown University Law Center, with a focus on statelessness, the rights of minorities, and economic, social, and cultural rights.
 The resulting report received the 2014 award of the UN High Commissioner for Refugees for outstanding student research in the field of statelessness.
 She has appeared in various media outlets, including CNN and Deutsche Welle.

 "LLM Concentrations Help Students Stand Out from the Crowd"